graffic/dlg/README.md

 Since there is only one endpoint some things might seem overengineered a bit:

 * There is a `numbers_api` module assuming that a client for the real API providing the numbers would exist.
 It also simulates a delay of one second.
-* The endpoint is in a blueprint (even if it is only one), to show a way to organice different endpoint groups in their own files.
+* The endpoint is in a blueprint (even if it is only one), to show a way to organize different endpoint groups in their own files.
-* The app object creation it's in its in own file, even if it's only two lines.
+* The app object creation has its own file, even if it is only two lines.

 #### The sum

-Even if the service uses asyncio, the sum of a large amount of numbers as the one given in the example can take around `100ms`.
-During that CPU bound task the server wont be able to respond unless there is more than one worker.
+Even if the service uses asyncio, the sum of a large number of elements as the one given in the example can take around `100ms`.
+During that CPU bound task, the server won't be able to respond unless there is more than one worker.

 Taking the CPU bound task into an external process using a [`ProcessPoolExecutor`](https://docs.python.org/3/library/concurrent.futures.html#processpoolexecutor) and `loop.run_in_executor` adds around `2 seconds`.
 So I chose to let it run in the event loop.